pierky/bgp-large-communities-playground/tests/README.md

 With regards of [Implemented Features of draft-ietf-idr-large-community wiki page]( https://trac.tools.ietf.org/wg/idr/trac/wiki/draft-ietf-idr-large-community%20implementations) the outcome of these tests can be summarized in this way:

-* **Send correctly formatted Large Communities**: :white_check_mark: ExaBGP; :white_check_mark: GoBGP; :white_check_mark: BIRD.
+* **Send correctly formatted Large Communities**: :white_check_mark: ExaBGP; :white_check_mark: GoBGP; :white_check_mark: BIRD; :x: Quagga.

-  Each implementation can send prefixes that have been tagged with Large BGP Communities and which can be received and processed by the other implementations.
+  Each implementation (except for the [Quagga's patch](https://bugzilla.quagga.net/show_bug.cgi?id=875#c3) I tested - bug 875, comment n.
+3) can send prefixes that have been tagged with Large BGP Communities and which can be received and processed by the other implementations.
 Tests have been done by adding 1, 2 and 3 communities.
+Quagga could only send one community at once.

-* **Receive and display Large Communities with routes**: :white_check_mark: ExaBGP; :white_check_mark: GoBGP; :white_check_mark: BIRD; :white_check_mark: pmacct.
+* **Receive and display Large Communities with routes**: :white_check_mark: ExaBGP; :white_check_mark: GoBGP; :white_check_mark: BIRD; :white_check_mark: pmacct; :white_check_mark: Quagga.

   Implementations correctly show the large communities next to the prefixes which they are attached to.